 The Tax Cuts and Jobs Act of 2017 changed a lot of rules, but one thing remains the same: It is exceedingly difficult to evade the long reach of the taxman.

 That’s even true of Social Security benefits.
 Many people know that if you work while collecting benefits before reaching your full retirement age, it can result in a reduced benefit.
 But earn too much money — even by simply making withdrawals from some types of retirement plans — and you also can end up owing income taxes on your Social Security benefits.

-Some people have to pay federal income taxes on their Social Security benefits.
-This usually happens only if you have other substantial income (such as wages, self-employment, interest, dividends and other taxable income that must be reported on your tax return) in addition to your benefits.
+“Some of you have to pay federal income taxes on your Social Security benefits.
+This usually happens only if you have other substantial income in addition to your benefits (such as wages, self-employment, interest, dividends and other taxable income that must be reported on your tax return).”

-- Adjusted gross income
+- Your adjusted gross income

-- Nontaxable interest
+- Your nontaxable interest

 - One-half of your Social Security benefits

 If you file an individual tax return and your combined income is between $25,000 and $34,000, you may owe income taxes on up to 50% of your Social Security benefits.
 Earn more than that, and up to 85% of your benefits could be subject to taxes.